-Ask if they have a specialist team or what else they can do to help customers in your position.
-Most companies will let you contact them in the way that best suits you – webchat, email, telephone or even in person.
+Ask if they have a specialist team or what else they can do to help customers in your situation.
+Most companies will let you contact them in the way that best suits you – webchat, email, telephone or in person.

-MoneySavingExpert has a downloadable booklet that takes you step by step through the pros and cons of telling your creditors.
+MoneySavingExpert has a downloadable booklet that takes you through the pros and cons of telling your creditorsOpens in a new window

-You can also add information about any mental health condition to your credit files in a 'notice of correction'.
-This can be added or removed whenever you want and will leave no ‘footprint’ of any kind.
+You can add information about any mental health condition to your credit files in a ‘notice of correctionOpens in a new window’ This can be added or removed whenever you want.

-You could ask your creditor to send a Debt and Mental Health Evidence Form to your GP or other health professional, so that they can find out more about how your mental health is affecting the way you manage your money and take this into account.
-Not all creditors will want to see written evidence of a mental health problem, but if they do, this form will be useful.
+You can ask your creditor to send a Debt and Mental Health Evidence Form to your GP or other health professional, so that they can see how your mental health affects the way you manage your money.
+(Not all creditors will want to see written evidence of a mental health problem, but if they do, this form is useful).

-Breathing Space (also called The Debt Respite Scheme) gives someone in problem debt the right to legal protection from their creditors.
-You can find out more about Breathing Space and the Mental Health Crisis Breathing Space in the section below and on the Mental Health & Money Advice websiteOpens in a new window
+Breathing space (also called the Debt Respite Scheme) gives someone with problem debt the right to legal protection from their creditors.
+Find out more in the following information.